albinkizh/albinkizh/README.md

 **`Junior App Dev/Applikations-Entwickler`**

 Im Albin Kizhakkedath, a Junior App Developer.
 Im currently learning the base knowledge of C# and can already use it with xaml.
 Some other Programming Languages I know are md and Python pretty well.
 My Goal is to get better and make a living out of it in the future.
-I love to Code and lean new languages.
+I love to Code and learn new languages.

 ---